fbpx

 4. Salmon Creek Falls

-So if you are making a special trip to see anything in this area, please check local travel information as part of your planning.
-Our post on 6 State Parks in Big Sur will give you more information on the parks as well as other trails you can hike in the area.
+So, if you are making a special trip to see anything in this area, please check local travel information as part of your planning.
+Our post on 6 State Parks in Big Sur will give you more details about the parks as well as other trails you can hike in the area.

 Pfeiffer Falls